 - A. Mentoring

-- B. Grades and Quality of Graduate Work
+- B. Grades, Quality of Graduate Work, and Time Limit to Complete the Program

-- C. Graduate Student Activity Report
+- C. Graduate Student Activity Report and Annual Evaluation Letter

 - D. Student Termination

 - E. Grievance and Appeal Procedures

+- F. Leave of Absence

 IV.
 SEXUAL HARASSMENT, STUDENT REPRESENTATION AND ORGANIZATIONS, AND OTHER POLICIES